Improved Universal Graphs for Trees: Proof of Theorem

-\end{proof} It remains to show that $U_{n,3,w}$ is universal to complete the proof of Theorem \ref{thm: results treewidth}.
-Let $h\geq 0$, as preparation we also define the graph $T^*_{h,3,w}$ as the blow-up of the graph $T_{h,3}^*$ constructed in Section~\ref{sec:proof_strategy}, see also Figure~\ref{fig:universal treewidth}.
-This means that $T^*_{h,3,w}$ is the perfect ternary tree with height $h$, where every vertex is replaced by a clique of size $w+1$ and the edges of \ref{en: type 0 edges-treewidth} -- \ref{en: type 3 edges-treewidth} are added as described above.
-As in Section \ref{subsec: G_n,3 is universal}, we establish universality for a broader class of admissible graphs. \begin{definition} The graph $A\neq \emptyset$ is admissible if there exists $h$ such that $A$ is the induced subgraph on the last $|A|$ vertices in the eating order of $T_{h,3,w}^*$.
-The eating order on $A$ is thereby naturally inherited from $T_{h,3,w}^*$. \end{definition} In the proof, we will use the following recursive description of admissible graphs. \begin{remark} Let $A$ be an admissible graph.
-Then there exists $T_{h,3,w}^*$ for some $h$ such that one of the following holds. \begin{enumerate} \item There exists $1\leq c \leq w+1$ such that $A$ is given by the last $c$ vertices in the eating order of $T_{h,3,w}^*$. \item $A$ is given by an admissible subgraph $A'$ and up to two copies of $T_{h-1,3,w}^*$ as shown in Figure \ref{fig:admissible-treewidth}.
-Moreover, $A$ possesses the following eating order.
-The vertices in $A'$ are eaten first followed by the copies of $T_{h-1,3,w}^*$ given by the eating order on $A'$ and $T_{h-1,3,w}^*$ respectively.
+\end{proof} It remains to show that $U_n^w$ is universal to complete the proof of Theorem \ref{thm:main-treewidth}.
+Let $h\geq 0$.
+As a further preparation we also define the graph $T^w_{h}$ as the blow-up of the graph $T_{h,3}^*$ constructed in Section~\ref{sec:proof-strategy}.
+This means that $T^w_{h}$ is the perfect ternary tree with height $h$, where every vertex is replaced by a clique of size $w+1$ and the edges of \ref{en: type 0 edges-treewidth} -- \ref{en: type 3 edges-treewidth} are added as described above.
+As in Section \ref{sec:ternary trees}, we establish universality for a broader class of so called admissible graphs. \begin{definition} A graph $A\neq \emptyset$ is called \emph{admissible}, if there exists $h$ such that $A$ isomorphic to the induced subgraph on the last $|A|$ vertices in the eating order of $T^w_{h}$.
+The eating order on $A$ is thereby naturally inherited from $T^w_{h}$. \end{definition} As in Section~\ref{sec:proof-strategy}, there is a recursive description of admissible graphs. \begin{remark} Let $A$ be an admissible graph.
+Then there exists $T^w_{h}$ for some $h$ such that one of the following holds. \begin{enumerate} \item There exists $1\leq c \leq w+1$ such that $A$ is given by the last $c$ vertices in the eating order of $T^w_{h}$. \item There exists an admissible subgraph $A'$ of $T^w_{h-1}$ such that $A$ is isomorphic to one of the three possible ways shown in Figure~\ref{fig:admissible-treewidth}.
+Further, $A$ inherits the eating order from $T^w_{h-1}$ as follows.
+The vertices of $A'$ are eaten first, given by the order on $A'$.
+Next, the vertices of the up to two copies of $T^w_{h-1}$ are eaten one after another, given by the eating order on $T^w_{h-1}$.
 Finally, the vertices at the root position are eaten by the given eating order on them. \end{enumerate} \end{remark}